About This Site

 A few of the words my thesaurus (thank you, Houghton Mifflin) suggests for “perversity” are bullheadedness, doggedness, hardheadedness, obstinacy, pertinaciousness, pertinacity, tenacity, wilfulness.

 It isn’t that I’m not open to new information or others’ input.
 But I will not hide the truth as I know it.
-As you might imagine, I don’t play office or school politics.
-On the other hand, people usually do learn that I’ll tell them the truth, period, whether I like or agree with them or not.
-The best boss I ever worked for asked me the hardest questions because he knew I’d always give him a totally straight, if unpopular, answer.
+As you might imagine, I don’t play politics.
+On the other hand, people usually learn that I’ll tell them the truth, period, regardless of whether I like or agree with them.
+The best boss I ever worked for asked me the most challenging questions because he knew I’d always give him a straight, even if unpopular, answer.

 That’s perversity for you, folks.
-I’m perverse, to a purpose.
+I’m perverse to a purpose.
 I was radically honest long before Mr. Blanton settled on that title for his franchise.
-Somehow, my main LiveJournal ended up being called Purposeful Perversity a few years back.

 Stumbled across your blog on “fatness” and it was an interesting and well written read.
 Things have sure changed.
 I can recall when I was fat (yes, I broke down, conformed and lost weight)in the early eighties the shops for larger sized women carried near shameful sounding names.
 One felt they should almost put a bag over their head to just walk in the door!
 Larger sized women were referred to as “Portly”.
 I remember wondering what the W behind the size stood for..I wondered if it meant Wide..and when I was told womans I wondered what all the smaller sized women were in terms of gender?
 Actually the choice to lose weight was not one of “conforming” but my own…I sincerely enjoyed the journey and I neither adovocate that others do the same or try and push others to in that direction.
 It was simply something I wanted to do for me.